Any Colour You Like

-"Any Colour You Like" is the eighth track on the English band Pink Floyd's 1973 album, The Dark Side of the Moon.
+"Any Colour You Like" is the eighth track on The Dark Side of the Moon, English rock band Pink Floyd's 1973 album.
 It is an instrumental written by David Gilmour, Richard Wright and Nick Mason.

 Composition

 The piece itself has no lyrics and consists of a synthesised tune which segues into a guitar solo (some scat vocals are added later; these were more prominent in live versions but are still audible in the studio recording).
 It is approximately three minutes, 25 seconds in length.
 The piece used advanced effects for the time both in the keyboard and the guitar.
 Richard Wright used a VCS 3 synthesizer which was fed through a long tape loop to create the rising and falling keyboard solo.
 David Gilmour used two guitars with the Uni-Vibe guitar effect to create the harmonizing guitar solo for the rest of the work.
 "Any Colour You Like" is also known (and is even listed on the Dark Side guitar tablature book) as "Breathe (Second Reprise)" because the piece shares the same chord pattern (albeit somewhat funkier and uptempo) as the album's second song "Breathe" and its reprise at the end of "Time".
 It has also nearly the same chord sequence just transposed a whole step lower from E minor to D minor.
 In the original liner notes, songwriting credits contain a typo with Nick Mason's last name listed as Marson.

 The origin of the title is unclear.
 Waters may have settled this question, in an interview with the musicologist and author Phil Rose, for Rose's collection of analytical essays, Which One's Pink?: